penuel-leo/rocketmq-storm/README.md

 Based on batchMessageSpout,cache batch messages and emit message one by one.It is also recommendation spout at the present stage

 #### RocketMQTridentSpout:
-Based on latest trident api
+Based on latest trident api,but not compatible with jstorm now!

 ## Documentation
 Please look forward to!